KeepMeAlive3D/docker-deployment/README.md

 Note: skip steps with services you already have running.

-1. clone the repo to where you want to the project
+1. clone the repo to a server/pc where you want to run the project

 ### Mysql